We are expecting 3 litters mid February to early March! Contact us for more info!

-Welcome to Maine Vu Maine Coons!!
+Welcome to MaineVu Maine Coons Cattery!

 MaineVu Maine Coons is a Negative cattery for the Feline Leukemia Virus (FeLV) and the Panleukopenia Virus (FPV).

 In 2014 we began testing our cats for PK Deficiency to determine if any of them were carriers.
-We are proud to report that all of our girls are Negative/Normal (N/N).
-Mojo is a carrier but NORMAL (N/k).
-PK Deficiency can only be inherited if BOTH PARENTS ARE CARRIERS.
+We are proud to report that all of our cats are Negative/Normal for PK Deficiency and Negative/Normal for Spinal Muscular Atrophy (SMA).